docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             #  ...
     ```

-    **Advantages / Disadvantages**
+    !!! abstract "Advantages / Disadvantages"

-    - :+1: simple
+        - [x] Simple
-    - :-1: requires the node to have a dedicated, publicly routable IP address
+        - [ ] Requires the node to have a dedicated, publicly routable IP address
-    - :-1: limited to the node with the dedicated IP address
+        - [ ] Limited to a single node (_associated to the dedicated IP address_)
-    - :-1: it is not possible to access DMS via other cluster nodes, only via the node that DMS was deployed on
+        - [ ] It is not possible to access DMS via other cluster nodes, only via the node that DMS was deployed on
-    - :-1: every port within the container is exposed on the host side
+        - [ ] Every port within the container is exposed on the host side

 === "Using the PROXY Protocol"